VishnuSobhana/Project-1/README.md

 # Quiz Game
 The Simple Quiz Game(Formula 1 Edition) was built using HTML,CSS & JavaScript programming language.
 This is a user-friendly kind of application that is free to be modified.
 The application contains a basic function that display the questionnaire that can be answered by the user.
 The quiz is consist of 7 questions.
-For each correct answer you will be given a points in easy you will only receive 1 point.
+For each correct answer you will get 1 point.
 The questions are all about Formula 1 racing.
 Get all the answer correctly and beat all the high scorer.

 ## Features
 - Live Preview